 On a side note, did you know that you can look into the mouth of an active crater when hiking Mount Bromo without a tour?

-Descending Mount Kelimutu allows you to enjoy all the sights you passed in the dark, in order to hike Mount Kelimutu without a tour.
+Descending Mount Kelimutu allows you to enjoy all the sights you passed in the dark.

 Don’t worry about walking through the entrance gate as the guard seemed more interested in relaxing than hassling foreigners.